orientechnologies/orientdb-docs/Tutorial-Installation.md

 - **[[Enterprise Edition](http://orientdb.com/orientdb-enterprise/)](http://orientdb.com/enterprise.htm)** OrientDB Enterprise Edition is commercial software built on top of the Community Edition.
 Enterprise is developed by the same team that developed the OrientDB engine.
 It serves as an extension of the Community Edition, providing Enterprise features, such as:

+    - Non Stop Backup and Restore
+    - Scheduled FULL and Incremental Backups
     - Query Profiler
     - Distributed Clustering configuration
     - Metrics Recording